Brand Strategy

 When developing your brand identity, keep these fundamental principles in mind:

-Differentiation: Your brand identity should make you stand out from the crowd.
+• Differentiation: Your brand identity should set you apart from the crowd.
 Avoid generic, cookie-cutter design elements that blend with every other real estate agent or brokerage.

 When executed well, your brand identity will become an invaluable asset – a shorthand way for your ideal clients to recognise and connect with your real estate business instantly.